 Nothing else so inspires and heartens people as words of appreciation.
 You and I may soon forget the words of encouragement and appreciation that we utter now.
 But the person to whom we have spoken may treasure them and repeat them to themselves over a lifetime. – Dale Carnegie, How To Win Friends and Influence People

-People don’t only like appreciation, but they yearn for it.
+People don’t only like appreciation, according to Harv, but they yearn for it.

 When you provide it with honesty, they tend to trust and like you more which in turn, results in their willingness to listen and perform better.

 It’s no accident that “appreciate” also means “to increase in value”.

 By appreciating others, you escalate how valuable you perceive them to be, as well as how valuable they personally feel about themselves.

 And ultimately, Harv adds, they’ll make great strides to live up to their appreciated value.